Who are we?

 Len Scanlan BBus BA MPubAd Company Directors Diploma

 Len Scanlan was Auditor-General of Queensland from 1997 until 2004, during which time he was also the CEO of the Queensland Audit Office.
 Len has since pursued a successful career as an independent consultant which has included service on audit committees, as a Non-Executive Director and general consulting work.
 Len is a Fellow of the Institute of Public Administration Australia and an Adjunct Professor at the University of Queensland.

 - The New South Wales Electoral Commissioner

-The NSW Electoral Commissioner is appointed by the Governor to administer the NSW State rolls and to conduct State Parliamentary elections and other elections as authorised by law.
+The NSW Electoral Commissioner is appointed by the Governor to administer the NSW State rolls and to conduct State Parliamentary elections and other elections as authorized by law.

 The Electoral Commissioner is not subject to the control or direction of the Electoral Commission in the exercise of his or her functions.

 Our mission is to provide high quality election services that are:

 - in accordance with the law.